microsoft/Pyjion/pep.rst

 pointer that represents what ``PyEval_EvalFrameEx()`` currently is (called ``PyEval_EvalFrameDefault()``, discussed later in this PEP).
 Third-party code may then set their own frame evaluation function instead to control the execution of Python code.
-Pointer comparison can be used to detect if the field is set to ``PyEval_EvalFrameDefault()`` and thus has not been mutated yet.
+A pointer comparison can be used to detect if the field is set to ``PyEval_EvalFrameDefault()`` and thus has not been mutated yet.